rl1987/trickster.dev/tricksterblog/content/post/self-defending-js-code-and-debugger-traps.md

 We see that it crashed when attempting to match regular expression `(((.+)+)+)+$` on source code string of one of the nested functions.
-Since we undid the minification and introduced white space characted into the code, this operation overwhelms the regular expression engine by causing [catastrophic backtracking](https://stackoverflow.com/questions/64583150/how-does-javascript-self-defending-work-and-how-does-it-manage-to-enter-an-infin).
+Since we undid the minification and introduced white space characters into the code, this operation overwhelms the regular expression engine by causing [catastrophic backtracking](https://stackoverflow.com/questions/64583150/how-does-javascript-self-defending-work-and-how-does-it-manage-to-enter-an-infin).